Swallowing Exercises: Lip Closure

-What are lip-closure exercises?
+What are lip-closure/lip-seal exercises?

 Before you swallow, you chew your food to a size, shape, and texture that can be swallowed.
 When you swallow this material, it passes through your mouth and down through parts of your throat called the pharynx and larynx.
 From here, the food or liquid passes through a long tube (esophagus) before entering your stomach.
 This movement requires a series of actions from the muscles in these areas.

-Why might I need lip-closure exercises?
+Why might I need lip-closure/lip-seal exercises?

 You might need to use lip-closure exercises if you have dysphagia.
 Dysphagia can lead to food or fluid going into the airways or lungs (aspiration).
 This can lead to pneumonia and other problems.
 Because of this, it’s important to promptly identify and treat your dysphagia if you have it.
+Symptoms of dysphagia may include:

-Medical conditions can lead to dysphagia.
+Health conditions can lead to dysphagia.
 Some examples are:

 - Brain or spinal cord injury